mini-kelsi/WGU_Data_Analytics/D491_Intro to Analytics/Intro_to_Data_Study_Guide.md

 - Explain how to answer a predictive analytics question
 - Explain how to answer a prescriptive analytics question
 - Identify the methods of collecting from different sources
-- Identify the soureces of data
+- Identify the sources of data
+   - Surveys
+   - Interviews
+   - Focus Groups
+   - Web Scraping

 - Identify data quality requirements for a specific analytics project
+    - If the data is:
+         - accurate
+         - complete
+         - timely
+         - relevant

 - Identify data analytics techniques
 - List the impacts of different data analytic techniques
 - Identify when to use a particular analysis or reporting technique